What is responsible investment and ESG?

 Responsible investments explained

-Kris Organe - Sustainability Expert Private Banking
+Jo Wuytack - Sustainability Expert

 Sustainable.
 Responsible.
 Buzz words, when it comes to investing too.
 And this makes perfect sense as both the environment and society are faced with so many challenges these days.
 Socially responsible investing has been growing in popularity in recent history.
 In this article, we explore in greater depth what Socially Responsible Investment (SRI) is and the ESG criteria that apply to it.
 It’s hip, but effective too?